PerfectoMobileSA/Samples/Selenium/Ruby/README.md

 ## Getting Started

-- Install the latest Ruby 2.7 version appropriate for your platform.
-(DevKit is required)
+- Prior to working with the script, install the latest Ruby 2.7 (DevKit required) appropriate for your platform on your machine.

 - Run the following commands in command line/ terminal: